 History and Versatility of Eggs

 The consumption of eggs began since the beginning of human kind, nearly 6 million years ago.
-Chicken (Gallus domesticas) was domesticated in India in 3200 BC and in China in 1400 BC, for their meat and eggs.
-Chicken eggs were first introduced to other parts of the world like West Asia, Egypt and Europe around 800 BC or later.
-Chicken eggs are the greatest common everyday food and the utmost versatile cooking ingredient.
-Eggs can be included in sweet or savoury dishes.
-They can be fried, hard-boiled, soft-boiled, poached, scrambled, fried, made into omelettes and pickled.
-Eggs are high in protein and cooked eggs protein are almost 2 times more absorbable as protein in raw eggs.
-Eggs are used as a binding agent or thickener in baking for cakes, breads and in custards.
+Farmers domesticated Chicken (Gallus domesticas) in India in 3200 BC and in China in 1400 BC.
+They farmed chicken for their meat and eggs.
+Whereas traders and travelers first introduced chicken eggs to other parts of the world around 800 BC or later.
+To countries like West Asia, Egypt and Europe.
+Also, chicken eggs are the greatest common everyday food and the utmost versatile cooking ingredient.

-Heath Benefits and Nutritional Values of Eggs
+Nutritional Values of Eggs

-The humble eggs are one of the most nutritious food in the word, they contain essentials vitamins and minerals and are an exceptional source of affordable and high quality protein with all the 9 “essential” amino acids.
-Eggs are a rich source of vitamin A, folate/folic acid (vitamin B9), vitamin B2 (riboflavin), Vitamin B5 (pantothenic acid), vitamin B12, selenium and phosphorus.
+The humble eggs are one of the most nutritious food in the word, they contain essentials vitamins and minerals.
+Nonetheless, eggs are an exceptional source of affordable and high quality protein with all the 9 “essential” amino acids.
+Likewise, eggs are a rich source of vitamins and minerals.
+They include vitamin A, folate (vitamin B9), vitamin B2 (riboflavin), Vitamin B5 (pantothenic acid), vitamin B12, selenium and phosphorus.
 They are also a good source of vitamin A, vitamin D, vitamin E, vitamin K, iodine, iron, calcium and zinc.
-Some eggs are enriched with Omega-3 fatty acids.
-Egg yolks contain lecithin, a composite commonly used as an emulsifier in recipes like mayonnaise or hollandaise sauce.
-In addition, eggs contain choline that support heart health and carotenoids like lutein and zeaxanthin that promote healthy eye sights.

 Chinese Steamed Egg Pudding